Logo Icon

 • This writ can be issued only when the substantive public office of a permanent character created by a statute or the Constitution is involved.

-However, the court rejected the petition, stating that it breaches the constitutional provision if the CM holds office without authority.
+However, the court rejected the petition, stating it breaches the constitutional provision if the CM holds office without authority.

 The Indian Constitution creates the office of the Chief Minister.
 So, a CM's office's main purpose is not supposed to be an assembly member.